zhuxiaoyu1019/readme-generator/README.md

       npm test

   ## Questions
-  If youe have any questions about the repo, open an issue or contact me directly @[xiaoyz28@uw.edu](xiaoyz28@uw.edu).
+  If you have any questions about the repo, open an issue or contact me directly @[xiaoyz28@uw.edu](xiaoyz28@uw.edu).
 You can find more of my work at [zhuxiaoyu1019](https://github.com/zhuxiaoyu1019).

   ## License
   Copyright (c) Rita Z. All rights reserved.